taarifa/TaarifaWaterpoints/README.rst

 Install the requirements ::

   pip install -r requirements.txt

-We suggest you use virtualenv_ for managing your python environment.

 Ensure you have node.js and npm installed.
 Then, from the `TaarifaWaterpoints` directory, install the dependencies: ::